Sioux Falls Cougars: Move to NCAA

 On April 28, 2009 the university board of trustees voted to leave the NAIA and apply to join the NCAA Division II.
 For two years, USF remained a member of the NAIA and Great Plains Athletic Conference.
 In 2011–2012, the school became a provisional member of the NCAA, playing full NCAA schedules and required to operate under NCAA Division II regulations but ineligible for postseason events.

 In July 2012, the university became one of six universities to join the NCAA as full members, with official membership commencing on September 1, 2012.
 As part of the successful transition to the NCAA, the Cougars became eligible for postseason conference and NCAA postseason competition, and began conference play in the NSIC for the majority of sports and in the GNAC for men's soccer.

 Sports

-USF competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf and track & field; while women's sports include basketball, cheerleading, cross country, golf, soccer, softball, swimming & diving, tennis, track & field and volleyball.
+USF competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, track & field, and wrestling; while women's sports include basketball, cheerleading, cross country, golf, soccer, softball, swimming & diving, tennis, track & field, wrestling and volleyball.